QualCoder-Org/qualcoder-org.github.io/docs/using.md

 These are records that I have found on the internet, or that authors have informed me about.
 Studies, reports, abstracts, conference proceeding, datasets are listed from newest to oldest :

+449 **LOCKING DOWN RELIGION: THE POLITICS OF EVANGELICAL CHURCHES’ RESPONSES TO THE COVID-19 LOCKDOWN IN THE PHILIPPINES (2020-2023).** Erron Medina.
+Thesis University of the Philippines 2026.

 448 Ahmed, F. (2026). **Innovation Ecosystem around Additive Manufacturing (AM) in Swedish Healthcare : A Technology Innovation Systems (TIS) Approach**.
 (Dissertation). <https://urn.kb.se/resolve?urn=urn:nbn:se:uu:diva-588581>

 447 **Entre el pueblo y el Estado: los procesos de enmarcamiento del discurso de Andrés Manuel López Obrador (Between the people and the State: the framing processes of Andrés Manuel López Obrador's speech).** Jorge Mejía Valenzuela Thesis 2026.
 FLACSO MEXICO.<https://flacso.repositorioinstitucional.mx/jspui/handle/1026/566>